Abducted Teen Elizabeth Thomas Now Missing For Nine Days, New Details Emerge

 — TBI (@TBInvestigation) March 18, 2017

-Anyone with any information about the alleged abduction of Tennessee teen Elizabeth Thomas is asked to call call 1-800-TBI-FIND; if you see Elizabeth Thomas, Cummins or the vehicle in question, you are advised to call 911 immediately.
+Anyone with any information about the alleged abduction of Tennessee teen Elizabeth Thomas is asked to call 1-800-TBI-FIND; if you see Elizabeth Thomas, Cummins or the vehicle in question, you are advised to call 911 immediately.

 [Featured Image by Tennessee Bureau of Investigations/Twitter]